gmalysa/flux-link/README.md

 Will print out each element of env.stuff, assuming that env.inx was properly initialized beforehand. _TBD:_ It seems reasonable to add an initializer function that is called before the first call to the condition function, increasing the flexibility of the LoopChain and removing the need for an additional wrapper.
 This may be changed in a future patch to introduce this behavior.

-Finally, a ParallelChain also exists, which executes all of its functions in parallel.
+Next, a ParallelChain also exists, which executes all of its functions in parallel.
 It passes a special environment pointer to its members: it is private to each parallel "thread," with an embedded pointer `_env` that references the "global" execution environment.
 Each thread-local environment also has `lenv._thread_id`, a numerical identifier that is assigned when the environment is created.
 It is guaranteed to be unique and counts up from 1 to the total number of parallel elements in the chain.
 The parallel chain does not actually use threads; the functions execute in the single node.js execution environment, but it is convenient to refer to them as separate threads as they are intended to be superficially similar.

 If any of the functions in the parallel chain produce results (by passing arguments to after()), then an array is created and all of the produced results are stored, indexed by the thread id that produced them.
 This result array is then passed to the next function after the parallel chain.